“Speak to Aaron and his sons, saying: This is how you should bless the Israelites...” (Num. 6:23)

 (Stories from the Land of Israel.
 Adapted from Chayei HaRe’iyah, pp. 332-337.
 Shivchei HaRe’iyah, pp. 91-95)

 1 During his stay in England during World War I, Rav Kook traveled to the spa town of Harrogate, where his doctor insisted he spend time each day touring its famous parks and gardens.
-In an attempt to raise the rabbi’s spirits, his assistant, Rabbi Glitzenstein, noted the park’s beautiful views and landscapes.
+In an attempt to raise the rabbi’s spirits, his assistant, Rabbi Glitzenstein, pointed out the park’s beautiful views and landscapes.
 “But it is not Rehovot,” Rav Kook responded sadly.
 “In Rehovot’s holy and beloved vistas, I could take pleasure.
-But what connection do I have to these foreign lands, over which a foreign spirit hovers?”
+But what connection do I have to these foreign lands, where a foreign spirit prevails?”